bullmoose20/MK-Docs/docs/komet/install/local.md

 ???+ danger "Important"

-    This walkthrough is assuming you are doing the entire process on the same platform; i.e. you're installing Komet and editing its config files on a single Linux, Windows, or OS X machine.
-It doesn't account for situations like running Komet on a Linux machine while editing the config files on your Windows box.
+    This walkthrough is assuming you are doing the entire process on the same platform; i.e. you're installing Kometa and editing its config files on a single Linux, Windows, or OS X machine.
+It doesn't account for situations like running Kometa on a Linux machine while editing the config files on your Windows box.

 ### Prepare a small test library [optional]